NontasBak/NontasBak/README.md

 ## Hi there 👋

-- 🌊 I’m currently learning vanilla web developement little by little
+- 🌊 I'm currently training to become a fullstack dev
 - 🍁 Also I'm an Electrical & Computer Engineering (ECE) student